 The Behavioral Intervention Team is comprised of staff members from the McBurney Disability Resource Center, University Health Services Counseling and Consultation Services, UWPD, Residence Life, Dean of Students Office, the Graduate School International Student Services, and University Apartments.
 The BIT is co-chaired by an Assistant Dean of Students and the Assistant Director of the McBurney Disability Resource Center.
-This team discusses situations that involve students who may be struggling with substance abuse, interpersonal conflict or mental health issues including, but not limited to, possible suicidal ideation resulting in disruptive or concerning conduct.
-The team's purpose is to intervene and support students with referral to campus and community resources and conducts appropriate follow-up.
+This team discusses situations that involve students who may be struggling with mental health issues including, but not limited to, possible suicidal ideation resulting in disruptive or concerning conduct.
+The team's purpose is to intervene and support students with referral to campus and community resources and conduct appropriate follow-up.